DFE-Digital/architecture/common-components/index.md

 ## What are they?

 Common components are software or technical systems that are created once and reused many times in different services or business contexts.
-They could be applications, data, integration, a network, security products, hosting.
-They are building blocks, typically mapped to a business or technical capability, which can be used to deliver modular services or systems of a higher order.
+They could be applications, data, integration, a network, security products, hosting or something else.
+They are __building blocks__, typically mapped to a business or technical capability, which can be used to deliver modular services or systems of a higher order.

 __Key characteristics__